Exact distinguishability between real-valued and complex-valued Haar random quantum states: Applications

-Finally, note the previous reasoning works in the limit of \(\delta\) being close to \(0\), since we want in that case to distinguish an ensemble of states that is close to being real-valued and the Haar random ensemble. \citeauthor{HBK24} proved that it was in fact valid for all \(\delta\) lower than \(1-\frac{n^2}{2^{\frac{n}{2}}}\) (for \(n\geqslant80\)).
-By studying the distribution of imaginarity of Haar random states, we can increase the regime of \(\delta\) in which this result holds, be more precise in how \(\delta\) affects the number of copies and simplify \citeauthor{HBK24}'s proof, as we don't require the use of Lévy's lemma anymore.
+Finally, note the previous reasoning works in the limit of \(\delta\) being close to \(0\), since we want in that case to distinguish an ensemble of states that is close to being real-valued and the Haar random ensemble. \citeauthor{HBK24} proved that it was in fact valid for all \(\delta\) lower than \(1-\frac{n^2}{\sqrt{2^n}}\) (for \(n\geqslant80\)).
+By studying the distribution of imaginarity of Haar random states, we can increase the regime of \(\delta\) in which this result holds, be more precise in how \(\delta\) affects the number of copies and simplify \citeauthor{HBK24}'s proof, removing the reliance on L\'evy's lemma.
+Furthermore, our technique also works in any dimension, as opposed to only qubit-based systems.

+Note that this theorem also shows the optimality of this bound as \(\delta\) goes to 0, as the task at hand is in that case equivalent to distinguishing \(\rrhodt\) and \(\crho\).
+To the best of our knowledge, the only other known technique to perform such a task is the \(\bigo{d}\) algorithm of \citeauthor{HBK24}~\cite{HBK24} to compute the imaginarity.
+Our measurement thus represents a \(\bigo{\sqrt{d}}\) improvement.

-All of this is summarised and formally proved in the following theorem.
+All of this is summarized and formally proved in the following proposition.

-\begin{proposition}[Generalization of {\cite[Theorem~2]{HBK24}}] Any imaginarity tester \(\mathcal{A}\) of a quantum state \(\ket{\psi}\) requires at least \(t\sim\sqrt{2\ln\left(\frac{1}{\frac23+\delta^{\frac{d-1}{2}}}\right)d}\) copies of \(\ket{\psi}\) for any \(\delta<3^{-\frac{2}{d+1}}\) and \(\beta<\delta\). \end{proposition} \begin{proof} Let \(\mathcal{E}_{\mathcal{I}\geqslant\delta}\) be the ensemble of states having an imaginarity larger than or equal to \(\delta\) and let
+\begin{proposition}[Generalization of {\cite[Theorem~2]{HBK24}}] Any imaginarity tester of a quantum state \(\ket{\psi}\) requires at least \(t\sim\sqrt{2\ln\left(\frac{1}{\frac23+\delta^{\frac{d-1}{2}}}\right)d}\) copies of \(\ket{\psi}\) for any \(\delta<3^{-\frac{2}{d+1}}\) and \(\beta<\delta\). \end{proposition} \begin{proof} Let \(\mathcal{E}_{\mathcal{I}\geqslant\delta}\) be the ensemble of states having an imaginarity larger than or equal to \(\delta\) and let

 be the average density matrix of this ensemble, with \(\mu\) being the Haar measure on \(\complexvecs{d}\).
 It was shown in~\cite[Equation~(S17)]{HBK24} that we have

 We then get by triangle inequality

 Now, we know that an algorithm that is able to test for imaginarity must be able to distinguish \(\meanrho{\mathcal{E}_{\mathcal{I}\geqslant\delta}^t}\) and \(\rrhodt\) with probability larger than \(\frac23\).
 But we also know that such an algorithm can only do so with probability \(\frac12+\frac14\left\|\meanrho{\mathcal{E}_{\mathcal{I}\geqslant\delta}^t}-\rrhodt\right\|_1\)\,.
 As such, in order for such an algorithm to exist, one must necessarily have